You

 28. Tag in Divisoria which says: Ponkan for sale at P5.00 per each."

 29. At a construction site in Mandaluyong - "BAWAL OMEHI DITO.
-ANG
+ANG MAHOLI BOG-BOG."

-30. Sa may entrance ng St. Anthony School sa Singalong, " NO PARKING
+30. Sa may entrance ng St. Anthony School sa Singalong, " NO PARKING THE DRIVEWAY"

 31. Vacant lot neat Makati Avenue: "DON'T PARKING."